 *NOTE: The Information Technology Industry Council has released subsequent minor VPAT revisions, available on the ITIC VPAT® web page.
 The Current VPAT Version 2.4 was released February 2020.
 Last reviewed / updated: 4/30/2021

 This post adapted from the article, “VPAT 2.X, The Evolution of the Accessibility Conformance Report,” originally published in the November 2019 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce.
 Mealey’s is a subscription-based information provider and a division of LexisNexis.
-In subsequent weeks we will cover variations across the four VPAT versions explored in the full article.
-This post provides an overview of the goals of the VPAT process and consistent elements across all versions in the most recent updates.
+This post is part one of a four part series exploring variations across the four VPAT versions.
+Part One provides an overview of the goals of the VPAT process and consistent elements across all versions in the most recent updates.

 Copyright © 2019 by Hiram Kuykendall.
 Any commentary or opinions do not reflect the opinions of Microassist or LexisNexis, Mealey’s.